 - Being unclear about your goal and why you are benchmarking

 - Failing to not know the right tools and resources that can be utilized

-- Benchmarking and competitive analysis isn’t a one-time thing but an ongoing process
+- Competitive benchmarking and competitive analysis isn’t a one-time thing but an ongoing process

 - Thinking your competitors are the same.
 Often you need to opt for out-of-sector benchmarking to be the best in class

 - Not taking immediate action.
 You need to prioritize actions and then cross-check or review if the actions worked or not

-The important thing to remember about competitive intelligence is that it’s not just about your competitor’s performance but also, it’s about how you compare to them.
+The important thing to remember about competitive benchmarking & intelligence is that it’s not just about your competitor’s performance but also, it’s about how you compare to them.
 It’s also about how you can turn your insights into actions to best serve your customers.

-The key to successful competitive analysis is benchmarking yourself alongside your competitors and identify wherever the gap is and then showcase your solution and position yourself as a market leader.
+The key to successful competitive analysis is benchmarking yourself alongside your competitors and identifying wherever the gap is and then showcasing your solution and positioning yourself as a market leader.